jakobvase/hugo-blog/content/now.md

 Having fun setting up this site and the
-[score tracker](https://score-tracker.vase.dev), which is currently protected to keep spam out, but imma change that.
+[score tracker](https://score-tracker.vase.dev), which is currently protected to keep spam out, but that'll change.

 Learning to take responsibility for myself, my family, and my life.

 Practicing piano and guitar.

-Bouldering and trying to find another sports hobby, currently trying tennis.
+Bouldering, biking, and badmintonning.
+All the B-things.